 Because we make every effort to make sure the eye is numb, patients tell us they feel only slight discomfort, not pain during the procedure.
 After the procedure, most people report a slightly irritated eye for a few hours, similar to an eyelash getting in your eye.
 But pain is subjective, and when you learn more about the procedure you’ll form your own opinion of what to expect.

-To this date there have been zero reported cases of total loss of vision.
+To this date, there have been zero reported cases of a total loss of vision.

 - For a complete list of questions, see our LASIK FAQ Page